Students Interacting

 UNDERGRADUATE EDUCATION

 The study of sociology provides students with knowledge of and a perspective on social life that transcends their personal experience and helps them understand the world they live in.
-Through courses and other opportunities, students learn about the implications of technology on society, how social factors shape deviance, social control, and criminal justice contact, changes in gender and family structures, the experiences of different immigrant groups, the extent of health disparities across social groups, how political and religious institutions shape society, and the many factors that produce and reproduce social inequality.
+Through coursework and research, students learn about the implications of technology on society; how social factors shape deviance, social control, and criminal justice contact; forces shaping access to housing and other resources; the experiences of different immigrant groups; the extent of health disparities across social groups; how political and religious institutions shape society; and the many factors that produce and reproduce social inequality.

 UW Sociology courses attract more than 4,500 students each year, many of them non-majors fulfilling general education requirements of the College of Arts & Sciences and other units.
-We graduate over 200 majors annually.
+We graduate around 200 majors annually and serve many more sociology minors.

 The undergraduate major features a diverse set of practicum courses where students develop real-world experience in conjunction with classroom learning.
 Sociology students have worked with the U.S. Department of Labor’s Office of Contracts Compliance Program on workplace discrimination issues; in Seattle Public Schools as tutors; at grassroots organizations like the inter-generational Vietnamese nonprofit Helping Link; and with national organizations like the American Civil Liberties Union.
 Our research practicum offers an opportunity for students to conduct a research project that brings their sociological knowledge and skills to the community.
-Recent projects have investigated the impact of Seattle’s workplace scheduling ordinance on diverse populations.
+In recent courses, students worked with the City of Seattle to assess impacts of homelessness on downtown business, and with Sound Transit to develop new methods to assess safety and disorder in the local light rail system.

 GRADUATE EDUCATION

 The department’s graduate program consistently ranks among the top twenty in the country.
 The aim of the PhD program is to train students to be independent sociological researchers.
 In addition to coursework, graduate students participate in working groups, seminar series, and professionalization activities, all of which contribute to a highly collaborative intellectual environment.
-UW Sociology has particular strength in quantitative methods, demography, criminology and socio-legal studies, and studies of states, markets and societies; across all areas, graduate students benefit from the department’s deep connections to affiliated research centers on campus.
+UW Sociology has particular strength in quantitative methods and the study of demography; socio-legal systems; housing and homelessness; health inequality; and states, markets and societies.
+Across all areas, graduate students benefit from the department’s deep connections to affiliated research centers on campus and partners in the community.

 Students